hoangvvo/next-connect/README.md

 #### options.onError

 Accepts a function as a catch-all error handler; executed whenever a middleware throws an error.
-By default, it responses with status code `500` and error message if any.
+By default, it responds with status code `500` and an error message if any.

 ```javascript
 function onError(err, req, res, next) {